 Akane: What's that in your hand?

 - Austin Powers and the "Swedish-Made Penis Enlarger Pump".
 It's not his, despite the credit card receipt.
 And the warranty card.
 And the book about his life with it.
 Which he himself wrote.
-The pump becomes a Running Gag, making a appearance as a Chekhov's Gun in the final scene with Random Task.
+The pump becomes a Running Gag, making an appearance as a Chekhov's Gun in the final scene with Random Task.
 Sure enough, Austin's still trying to claim it isn't his.
+This is ontinued in Austin Powers: The Spy Who Shagged Me: While unpacking Austin's kitbag (not realising that their relative positions are casting BaitAndSwitchSilhouettes on the tent wall), Felicity finds a gerbil and asks Austin how it got there, to which he responds he has no clue.

 - The Mask: While being frisked by the police, the Mask says he's never before seen the pair of funny-eyeball glasses that come out of his pocket.
 The bazooka, on the other hand: "I have a permit for that."